 AIS was established in April 2001 in line with the Group's new administrative structure.
-AIS is part of Alpha Private Bank and it has undertaken the development and promotion of investment services and products to affluent individual investors.
+The company is part of the Alpha Private Bank brand and it has undertaken the development and promotion of investment services and products to affluent individual investors.
 The substantial growth and the increasing complexity of money and capital markets in Greece as well as the expected shift of Greek investors towards international markets have developed the need for advanced and specialised financial advice.
-AIS promotes its services through a specialised network of sixteen branches which are located in major Greek cities, out of which twelve are owned by AIS and four by the Bank.
-Due to unfavourable market conditions prevailing in 2001 and 2002, the company has accumulated losses of €5.53 million since its inception.
-AIS is a fully owned subsidiary of the Bank.
+AIS promotes its services through a specialised network of 17 branches which are located in major Greek cities, out of which 13 are owned by AIS and four by the Bank.
+Due to unfavourable market conditions prevailing in 2001 and 2002, AIS has accumulated losses of €6.6 million since its incorporation in April 2001.